yadomi/node-neufbox/README.md

 node-neufbox
 ============

-Node module to interface with NeufBox v4 API
+Node module to interact with NeufBox v4 API

 **This projet is currently in progress, lot of stuff are not implemented yet.**